 Quick answer

-A first edition of Nothing to Lose by Lee Child (Delacorte Press, 2008) is identified by: On the US Delacorte edition, look for 'First Edition' stated on the copyright page with a complete number line descending to 1.
-The true first edition is the UK Bantam Press hardcover, published March 2008, which preceded the US Delacorte Press edition (June 2008).
+A first edition of Nothing to Lose by Lee Child (Delacorte Press, 2008) is identified by: On the US Delacorte Press edition, the copyright page states 'First Edition' and carries a complete number line descending to 1 (the Delacorte form 10 9 8 7 6 5 4 3 2 1); the '1' must be present for the first printing.
+The true first edition is the UK Bantam Press hardcover, published March 2008, which preceded the US Delacorte Press edition (published 3 June 2008).

 Checklist — a true first has these: